Fix: Syntax Error near unexpected token `(‘

 Syntax Error near unexpected token `(‘

-Solution 1: Checking Syntax and Format of commands
+1. Check Syntax and Format of Commands

-For example, instead of the following code
+For example, instead of the following code:

 [mycom7] # ./ctopo.sh um_test1 [(1,2),(2,1)]

-You need to execute it as
+You need to execute it as:

 [mycom7] # ./ctopo.sh um_test1 "[(1,2),(2,1)]"